JaneckN/JaneckN/README.md

       <td><a href="https://github.com/JaneckN/NotepadApp"><b>NotepadApp</b></a></td>
       <td> NotepadApp is another CRUD application, where You can add, edit and remove notes.
 Spring-Boot and Hibernate
         with remote MySQL database on the backend, and Vue.js and bootstrap on the frontend.
-I start to write unit and integration test for this project - but I know it is still a lot to improve, I'm still learning testing.</td>
+I start to write unit and integration tests for this project - but I know it is still a lot to improve, I'm still learning testing.</td>
       <td><a href="https://notepadapp-springboot-vuejs.herokuapp.com/">:arrow_forward:</a></td>
     </tr>
     <tr align="center">